prawnzyy/tp/docs/UserGuide.md

 Inventory and Recipe data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

-**Tip**: When the application loads for the first time and no command is run, no inventory or recipe data will be saved
+**Tip**: When the application loads for the first time and no command is run, no inventory or recipe data will be saved.

 ### Editing the data file